Trying your hand at how to paint sunflowers is a wonderful opportunity to dive into a great painting subject!

 As seen in the image below, I start by first laying down a light yellow color for the petal.

 Adding a medium value next to the light value

 Next, I mix a darker yellow color that acts as the shadow area on the left side of the petal.
 On the last row of the chart below you can see the mixture needed for the darker yellow color.
 First I mix yellow with an adequate amount of purple to make the color darker in value.
 After this the yellow will most likely become a little green.
 To counter this, I mix a small amount of red with the greenish yellow color.
 Since red is the complementary color of green it will help to lessen the green that is present in the color – it will make it more of a dark golden yellow.

-Color Chart: First three colors
+Color Chart: Mixing first three colors

 As seen in the chart above the light yellow color has a small amount of purple mixed in with it.
 That is because this lighter yellow color doesn’t need to be nearly as muted and dark as the other yellow color.
 Though both colors do have some white mixed into them.
 The lighter yellow color just has more white mixed into it than the darker yellow color.

 Using a dark value for the third color spot